 Common Features of Clinical and Basic Science Research Tracks

 The UCSF fellowship program is unique in the breadth of opportunities available for fellows.
-Although we guarantee the salary support for our research fellows, our trainees have been very successful in obtaining individual extramural funding from outsides sources such as the NIH, American Kidney Fund (AKF), the American Society of Nephrology, the American Heart Association (AHA), the American Society of Nephrology and others.
+Although we guarantee the salary support for our research fellows, our trainees have been very successful in obtaining individual extramural funding from outsides sources such as the NIH, American Kidney Fund (AKF), the American Heart Association (AHA), the American Society of Nephrology and others.